Compare income protection options available from Zurich and find the option that is right for you.

-Zurich’s Income Replacement policy provides income if you’re incapacitated by illness or injury.
+Zurich’s Income Protector policy provides income if you’re incapacitated by illness or injury.
 This income can be used to provide for your family, pay bills and debts, and continue to maintain your investment strategies.
 Zurich offers a range of income protection policies to suit the cover needs of a variety of applicants.
 This review will provide an overview of the built-in and optional benefits available and other important details of the cover.

-What does the ZuriCh Income Protection Policy Cover?
+What does the Zurich Income Protection Policy Cover?

 Three levels of cover are available for this policy: - Standard, Comprehensive and Premier.
 They all offer the following benefits: